-All chemicals and solvents are treated as potential hazards from initial delivery to ultimate use and require the use of safe practices at all times.
-Anyone handling flammable liquids or chemicals of any type should wear appropriate protective clothing and will comply with industry safe practices and the safety instructions on the container label in regards to both the use and storage of these materials.
+All chemicals and solvents are treated as potential hazards from initial delivery to ultimate use and always require the use of safe practices.
+Anyone handling flammable liquids or chemicals of any type should wear appropriate protective clothing and will comply with industry safe practices and the safety instructions on the container label in regard to both the use and storage of these materials.
 Chemicals and materials with toxic fumes are to be used only in well-ventilated areas.